terralang/terra/api.md

     [local] terra myfunctionname :: type_expresion
     [local] terra myfunctionname :: {int,bool} -> {int}

 _Terra function declaration_.
-It creates a new undefined function stores it the Lua variable `myfunctionname`. f the optional `local` keyword is used, then `myfunctionname` is first defined as a new local Lua variable.
+It creates a new undefined function and stores it the Lua variable `myfunctionname`.
+ If the optional `local` keyword is used, then `myfunctionname` is first defined as a new local Lua variable.
 When used without the `local` keyword, `myfunctionname` can be a table specifier (e.g. `a.b.c`).

  <!--- If `mystruct` is a [Struct](#exotypes-structs), then `mystruct:mymethod` is equivalent to using the specifier `mystruct.methods.mymethod`. --->